 If the job involves hazardous materials like lead and asbestos, you’ll need to be certified per federal law.
 This certification training has to be OSHA approved.
 Depending on which state you live in, you’ll also have to meet certain licensing and/or registration guidelines.

 What to Expect on the Job

 The majority of demolition work takes place outside, requiring full-time hours and maybe some overtime.
 Between handling heavy equipment, explosives, and falling debris, safety is always top of mind while working.
-How often are you called into work?
-The work as a demolitionist tends to be seasonal depending on where in the country you’re employed because the work tends to be seasonal.
+As for how often you’re called in to work depends on where in the country you’re employed because the work tends to be seasonal.